CivicLabsBelgium/ShowMeFinance/About.md

 ## There’s something wrong with finance data

 - Increasing role of technology is making finance more global and intricate by the day, while concentrating wealth and knowledge in a small portion of the population.
-- Due to complexity and remoteness, finance data is hardly accessible for stakeholders in the current debates on questions such as ecology, human rights or sovereign debt.
+- Due to complexity and remoteness, finance data is hardly accessible to stakeholders in the current debates on questions such as ecology, human rights or sovereign debt.
 - There's a knowledge gap between finance and the institutions representing the interest of the general public: governments, law courts or the press.
 This gap has the effect of fostering defiance towards political and judicial institutions, thus popularizing authoritarian regimes and threatening the Rule of Law.
 - On the side of finance, the same defiance results in the adoption of tax evading schemes relying of tax havens inside and outside Europe, reinforcing sovereign debt, income inequality and negative sentiment towards institutions.